Terradue/doc-tep-geohazards/source/tutorials/Sentinel-2 Multitemporal RGB composite with Gefolki coregistration.rst

 **Sentinel-2 Multitemporal RGB composite with Gefolki coregistration**

 This service takes three Sentinel-2 MSI Level 1C or Level 2A acquisitions to generate a multitemporal RGB composite including a coregistration step with GEFOLKI.
 The three input products must have the same Level.
 The output of the service is a EO data product in GeoTIFF format.
-The product is a multitemporal RGB composite GeoTiff file obtained through the composition of bands B04, B03, B02 (Natural colours) or bands B08, B04, B03 (false colour Infrared). bands.
-The output GeoTiff is displayed in geobrowser with the possibility to access product metadata.
+The product is a multitemporal RGB composite obtained through the composition of bands B04, B03, B02 (Natural colours) or bands B08, B04, B03 (false colour Infrared).
+The output GeoTiff is displayed in the geobrowser with the possibility to access product metadata and downaload it.

 -----